puppetlabs/puppet-docs/source/puppet/3.8/reference/lang_reserved.markdown

 * Cannot be used as names for classes.
 * Cannot be used as names for custom resource types or defined resource types.

-> **Note:** As of Puppet 3, reserved words MAY be used as names for attributes in custom resource types.
+> **Note:** As of Puppet 3, reserved words _can_ be used as names for attributes in custom resource types.
 This is a change from the behavior of 2.7 and earlier.

 The following words are reserved: